 Sumitomo overcame the turmoil of the Meiji Restoration and entered into various businesses through the introduction of new Western technologies

-The Besshi Copper Mine suffered from a fall in the price of copper while at the same time contending with a sharp rise in operational costs during the turmoil of the Meiji Restoration, plunging the mine into financial difficulties.
+The Besshi Copper Mines suffered from a fall in the price of copper while at the same time contending with a sharp rise in operational costs during the turmoil of the Meiji Restoration, plunging the mine into financial difficulties.
 To overcome this problem, Saihei Hirose (1828–1914), then the mine's General Manager, modernized mine operations by adopting Western technologies and succeeded in dramatically increasing output.

 Based on this Besshi Copper Mine business, Sumitomo advanced into various related businesses one after another such as forestry, coal mining, construction, machinery, chemicals, electric cable manufacturing, and metals.
-The "Ryogae-gyo" (money exchange) business that Sumitomo operated during the Edo Period was also developed into a more complex financial business, such as banking, warehousing, insurance, and trust by leveraging funds generated from the Besshi Copper Mine.
+The "Ryogae-gyo" (money exchange) business that Sumitomo operated during the Edo Period was also developed into a more complex financial business, such as banking, warehousing, insurance, and trust by leveraging funds generated from the Besshi Copper Mines.
 Sumitomo thus grew into a modern conglomerate focusing on two major areas—mining/manufacturing and financing.

-While the Besshi Copper Mine brought prosperity to Sumitomo, a negative effect was also apparent.
+While the Besshi Copper Mines brought prosperity to Sumitomo, a negative effect was also apparent.
 The rapid modernization of the copper mine led to deforestation of the surrounding mountains, and sulfur dioxide gas discharged from the refinery caused trees to die off and damaged crops.
 Based on the belief that doing nothing about the devastation of the Besshi mountains was against the moral principles governing the universe, Teigo Iba (1847–1926), the second Director General of Sumitomo, decided to embark on a huge project to relocate the refinery to an uninhibited island located 20 km off the coast.
 He also hired an expert engineer to start a reforestation project.
-The current view of the restored lush mountains surrounding the Besshi Copper Mine reminds us of one of the credos of Sumitomo's Business Philosophy: "Benefit for self and others, private and public interests are one and the same."
+The current view of the restored lush mountains surrounding the Besshi Copper Mines reminds us of one of the credos of Sumitomo's Business Philosophy: "Benefit for self and others, private and public interests are one and the same."

 Besshi Copper Mines in 1890